mantyni/Drone_Wars/README.md

 To train the agent run:
 `python3 train.py`

-And to play the game with the trained agent run:
+And to play the game with the trained RL agent run:
 `python3 play.py`

-To play the game manually:
+To play the game manually or with scripted AI run:
 `python3 game.py`

 ## Requirements